alanwsmith/treehouse-soccer-league/README.md

 Notes
 -----

-Files are written to the 'output' directory.
+The `teams.txt` file is written in the `output` directory.
+The extra credit individual player letters are output to the `letters` directory.

 Theres an empty line between each of the teams.
 The instructions didn't specify this one way or the other.
 It looks better with it, so I went that way.